 Watch this video and find out more about Tunisia

-What do you need to know while preparing your trip to Tunisia?
+What do you need to know to prepare your trip to Tunisia?

 International participants will need a passport valid for at least 90 days following their departure date from Tunisia.
 Please make sure your passport has blank visa pages.

-Participants not referred to in the chart are advised to contact, in person, the nearest Tunisian Embassy to check visa entry requirements.
+Participants from countries not mentioned above are advised to contact their nearest Tunisian Embassy to check visa entry requirements.
 Please check at least three months before travelling.
-In order to assist with the travel visa application process, we will provide upon request a letter of invitation (see Contact).
+In order to assist with the travel visa application process, we will provide a letter of invitation upon request (see Contact).

 Please take out comprehensive travel and medical insurance before travelling.

 ATMs are widely available in Tunisia though they don’t always work.
 Almost all ATMs will accept Visa cards, and many will also accept Maestro cards for cash withdrawals.
 Credit and debit cards are accepted in some but not all of the larger shops, restaurants and hotels.

 The temperature drops into the realms of warm to mild in Tunisia’s Mediterranean resorts during November.
 With an average maximum temperature of 20°C, Tunisia in November is heading for its cool, wet winter season, but is still very sunny.
 November is a very pleasant time to travel to Tunisia.
 November is also a good month for excursions into the southern desert regions of Tunisia, which remain dry, but offer bearable daytime temperatures, although nights are exceedingly cold.